Moscow Zero

-Moscow Zero is a 2006 film directed by María Lidón.
+Moscow Zero is a 2006 American horror film directed by María Lidón.

 Plot

 An anthropologist called Sergei goes missing after researching a legend about the existence of demons and an entrance to Hell beneath Moscow.
 A rescue team led by his friend Owen, an American priest, searches for Sergei in the caves and catacombs beneath the city of Moscow which are inhabited by demons.